auraoupa/scripts-occigen-for-Arne/README.md

 Two methodologies can be applied for you, depending on what you prefer and/or what is more efficient :
   - 1) bash scripts and fortran librairies to compute means, eke, rmssh, etc .. then whatever you prefer for plots
-  - 2) plots directly in python using jupyter-notebooks on visu nodes, attacking the raw outputs of simulation (no intermediate files)
+  - 2) plots directly in python using jupyter-notebooks on visu or frontal nodes, attacking the raw outputs of simulation (no intermediate files)

 Method 1 :